openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

   }
 ```

-If the response does not contain a parameter, the Wallet is not required by this specification to perform any further steps.

-Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than the redirect-based Response Modes.
+Note that Response Mode `direct_post` without the `redirect_uri` could be less secure than the redirect-based Response Modes.
 For details, see (#session-binding).

-Note that in the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.
+Note that in the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's response to the submission of the Authorization Response.

 ## Signed and Encrypted Responses {#jarm}